-The protection of folders performed by Folder Guard may confuse some of the system utilities, such as backup or disk managing software.
-For example, if your backup software allows you to specify which folders to backup, and you leave the protection in effect during the backup, the folders you've made Hidden or Empty with Folder Guard may not be backed up.
+The protection of folders performed by Folder Guard may confuse some of the system utilities, such as the backup or disk managing software.
+For example, if your backup software allows you to specify which folders to include in the backup, and you leave the protection in effect during the backup, the folders you've made hidden with Folder Guard may not be backed up.
 (On the other hand, if the backup software stores a complete image of the disk disregarding its folder structure, it may be safe to leave the protection on, since Folder Guard does not prevent the direct access to the disk sectors.)

-Note that only Windows applications (32 bit or 16 bit) can be designated as the trusted ones.
-You may add a name of a DOS program or a console application to the Trusted Programs list, but it will be ignored by Folder Guard.
+Note that only Windows applications (64-, 32-, or 16-bit ones) can be designated as the trusted ones.
+You may add a DOS program or a console application to the Trusted list, but it will not have any effect.

-You may wish to add to the Trusted Modules list the names of the system tools such as anti-virus utility, disk defragmenter, disk scanner, backup utility, etc. If you do so, you won't have to manually disable the protection before running such tools, since they will have full access to all your folder and files anyway, as if Folder Guard was not present in your system at all.
+You may wish to add to the Trusted list the system tools such as an anti-virus utility, a disk defragmenter, a disk scanner, a backup utility, etc. If you do so, you won't have to manually disable the protection before running such tools, since they will have a full access to all your folders and files anyway, as if Folder Guard was not present in your system at all.

-Explorer: If you add this module to the trusted modules list, Windows Explorer will be allowed full access to all files and folders, even to those you have marked as hidden or empty with Folder Guard!
+You probably don't want to make programs such as Explorer trusted, because if you do, they will be allowed a full access to all files and folders, even to those you have hidden or password-protected!

 Some programs come with several program files located in different folders.
 For example, Windows Notepad usually has 2 such files (notepad.exe), one located in the C:\Windows folder, and another one in the C:\Windows\System32 folder.
 In situations like this you should add both such files to the Trusted list.
 (You may want to use Windows Search to locate all program files on your computer.
 Or use Windows Task Manager to see the file locations of the running tasks.)